timcking/veracode-load/README.md

 	1. Open frmTickets and enter the Citrix Ticket ID and the Release Version.
 Save the new record.

-	1. Run the LinkApp.exe file and enter the Sandbox ID, the Citrix Ticket ID, and the Flaw IDs.
+	1. Run the LinkApp.exe file and enter the Sandbox ID, the Analysis ID, the Citrix Ticket ID, and the Flaw IDs.

 	1. Press the Link button.